Karanja Oil

 Product characteristics: Golden to brown mobile oil; characteristic nutty-herbal odor.

 Storage: Store tightly closed, away from heat and light.
-Cool storage and antioxidant protection can help slow oxidative rancidity.
+Cool storage and antioxidant protection help slow oxidative rancidity.

 Mechanism -